00fox/Ds2vJoy/README.md

 Medium long   | ~press > twice the time as long
 Very long     | found in settings

-Under central led, you'll find 2 checkboxes
+Under central led, you'll find 3 checkboxes
 - Macro: Interrupt macros on release (even if timestamp not finished)
-  - double, pause this mapping while a not condition instead of interrupting
+- Pause: pause this mapping while a not condition instead of interrupting
+  - otherwise:
+    - if not is a simple, and not button is pressed, the mapping is interrupted
+	- if not is a double, and not button is pressed, the mapping still continue
 - Toggle: satisfy mapping conditions one time to start, second one to stop
   - double, destinations states begin activated at program launch
   - can be used to time based mouse actions too,